EnglishFrench

 Step 2: Speak To Your Home Country

-If you end up calling the U.S. Embassy, they may be able to take care of this step for you.
-The important thing is that you inform both governments, for the U.S. and your home country, about what’s happening.
+If you call the U.S. Embassy, they may be able to take care of this step for you.
+The important thing is that you inform both governments, the U.S. and your home country, about what’s happening.

-You may find out about the death from local authorities in your home country.
-If you hear about the death another way, like while you’re traveling abroad, it may become your responsibility to notify your home country’s government.
+You may learn about death from local authorities in your home country if you hear about death in another way, like while traveling abroad, it may become your responsibility to notify your home country’s government.

 Step 3: Register the Death